lubomfim/work-plin/README.md

 # Requirements:

-- Your page should get it looking as close to the design as possible<br>
+- Your page should look as close as possible to the visual design.<br>
 - Your page should be responsive<br>
   <br>